Regional development agency (Canada): Canada Economic Development for Quebec Regions

-Canada Economic Development for Quebec Regions (CED; Développement économique Canada pour les régions du Québec; legal title: Economic Development Agency of Canada for the Regions of Quebec) is the regional development agency responsible for promoting economic expansion in Quebec by promoting small and medium-sized enterprises and non-profit economic organizations.
+Canada Economic Development for Quebec Regions (CED; Développement économique Canada pour les régions du Québec; legal name: Economic Development Agency of Canada for the Regions of Quebec) is the regional development agency responsible for promoting economic expansion in Quebec by promoting small and medium-sized enterprises and non-profit economic organizations.

 Before 1998, CED was called the Federal Office of Regional Development - Quebec.
 The agency is under the supervision of the Minister of the Economic Development Agency of Canada for the Regions of Quebec.

 Under its Act, which came into effect on 5 October 2005, the object of the Agency is to promote the long-term economic development of the regions of Quebec by giving special attention to those where slow economic growth is prevalent or opportunities for productive employment are inadequate.

 CED works with a network of partners, which includes: Business Development Bank of Canada (BDC), Canada Business Network, Investissement Québec, Ministère de l'Économie et de l'Innovation Québec (MEI), National Research Council Canada (NRC), and others.

 The agency has offices throughout the province.
 The administrative regions served by CED include: Abitibi-Témiscamingue, Bas-Saint-Laurent, Centre-du-Québec, Chaudière-Appalaches, Côte-Nord, Estrie, Gaspésie–Îles-de-la-Madeleine, Lanaudière, Laurentides, Laval, Mauricie, Montérégie, Montréal, Nord-du-Québec, Outaouais, Québec, and Saguenay–Lac-Saint-Jean.

 Canadian Northern Economic Development Agency

 Federal Economic Development Agency for Northern Ontario

-The Federal Economic Development Agency for Northern Ontario (FedNor) is a Regional Development Agency whose mission is to address the economic development, diversification and job creation in Northern Ontario.
+The Federal Economic Development Agency for Northern Ontario (FedNor) is a regional development agency whose mission is to address the economic development, diversification and job creation in Northern Ontario.

 This is a federal administrative region that extends not only south of the French and Mattawa Rivers, but all the way to Muskoka which is just south of Ontario's administrative North.
 FedNor especially aids women, Franco-Ontarians, youth, and Aboriginal peoples in Ontario.
 While a lot of progress has been made in achieving FedNor's objectives, communities in Northern Ontario continue to face the ongoing economic challenges that necessitate a stable, long-term regional development effort.